 Our intellectual property represents an additional barrier to potential competitors.
-We have twelve issued U.S. patents, eight of which cover Twirla and that we intend to list in the Orange Book, the last of which expires in 2028, and four that provide additional coverage for other product candidates in our pipeline.
+We have thirteen issued U.S. patents, eight of which cover Twirla and that we intend to list in the Orange Book, the last of which expires in 2028, and five that provide additional coverage for other product candidates in our pipeline.
 The Orange Book lists drug products, including related patent and exclusivity information, approved by the FDA under the Federal Food, Drug, and Cosmetic Act.
 If a patent is listed in the Orange Book, potential competitors seeking approval of drug products under an Abbreviated New Drug Application, which provides for the marketing of a generic drug product that has the same active ingredients, dosage form, strength, route of administration, labeling, performance characteristics and intended use, among other things, of a previously approved product, or a 505(b)(2) application, for which the listed drug is a reference product, must provide a patent certification in their application stating either that (1) no patent information on the drug product has been submitted to the FDA; (2) such patent has expired; (3) the date on which such patent expires; or (4) such patent is invalid or will not be infringed upon by the manufacture, use or sale of the drug product for which the application is submitted.
 In addition, we continue to prosecute additional patent applications relating to Twirla, as well as our other product candidates, both in the United States and internationally.
 The intellectual property behind all of our product candidates in the pipeline and our Skinfusion technology or any of our product candidates.

-In addition to Twirla, we are developing a pipeline of other new transdermal contraceptive products, including AG200-ER, which is a regimen designed to allow a woman to extend the length of her cycle, AG200-SP, which is a regimen designed to provide shorter lighter periods, and AG890, which is a progestin-only contraceptive patch intended for use by women who are unable or unwilling to take estrogen.
+In addition to Twirla, we plan to develop a pipeline of other new transdermal contraceptive products, including AG200-ER, which is a regimen designed to allow a woman to extend the length of her cycle, AG200-SP, which is a regimen designed to provide shorter lighter periods, AG200-ER (SmP), which is a regimen designed to allow a woman to extend the length of her cycle and experience shorter, lighter periods, and AG890, which is a progestin-only contraceptive patch intended for use by women who are unable or unwilling to take estrogen.
+Substantially all of our resources are currently dedicated to developing and seeking regulatory approval for Twirla.
+We will require additional capital to advance the development of our other product candidates.